 Meatball Ingredients

-- ground beef - lean ground beef or ground sirloin.
+- Ground beef - Lean ground beef or ground sirloin works best for tender, flavorful meatballs.

 Sauce and Pasta Ingredients